-Traditional deep linking is a type of linking working only in case the required app is already installed.
+Traditional deep linking is a type of linking that works only in case the required app is already installed.
 Clicking on the link, you ask an app to show the content.

 Deferred deep linking will not give up so soon if you have not installed the app yet.
 In this case, you will be first taken to the app installation page on the App Store (iOS) or Google Play (Android).

 Contextual deep linking works the same way as deferred but also contains a lot of useful data.
-It allows tracking the users’ OS, search request they followed, the source user came from, etc.
+It allows tracking the users’ OS, search requests they followed, the source the user came from, etc.

 Let us now see the most significant benefits of using mobile app deep linking.

 The users’ way to content becomes faster, shorter, and more seamless.
-Searching for some goods on the web or clicking the link from your SMS, the user goes directly to the content in the app bypassing the home screen and other steps.
+Searching for some goods on the web or clicking the link from your SMS, the user goes directly to the content in the app, bypassing the home screen and other steps.

-Deep app linking also allows improved on-boarding.
+Deep app linking also allows improved onboarding.
 You can make personalized offers and recommendations to new users, relying on the data provided by contextual linking.

-Along with smoothing the relations with new users, the mobile deep linking also helps to re-engage those who have already installed your app but have not launched it for a long time.
+Along with smoothing the relations with new users, mobile deep linking also helps to re-engage those who have already installed your app but have not launched it for a long time.

 Since Google indexes deep links, your app’s content will be shown in search engine results together with the related web pages.
 This can increase your brand recognition and bring new users.

-Since a contextual deep link can be placed anywhere — from social network post to SMS — it opens great opportunities for your marketing department.
+Since a contextual deep link can be placed anywhere — from social network posts to SMS — it opens great opportunities for your marketing department.